-The interaction between user and interface should be considered.
-Meaning, all buttons and links should have suitable and convenient sizes to provide easy and accurate clicking for users.
+The interaction between the user and the interface should be considered.
+This means that all buttons and links should have suitable and convenient sizes to provide easy and accurate clicking for users.
 Navigation is a crucial component and depends on a particular website and its services.
-There are several popular navigation examples like:
+There are several popular navigation examples:

 - hamburger menu

 For the website’s mobile version, scripts should be well readable and bigger than the web version has.
 The Mobile version demands a high page load but should be thrifty according to traffic.
 Pictures adaptations are essential as well, and all images at high resolution should shrink on a mobile screen.

 To end up